kudamndau/Landing_Page/README.md

 **Features of the Landing Page**

 - **Compelling Hero Section:** Captures attention and introduces the summit with captivating visuals and a persuasive headline.
-- **Informative Sections:** Provides clear and concise details about the summit's purpose, agenda, and guest speakers.
+- **Informative Sections:** Provides a few details about the summit's purpose, and guest speakers.
-- **Intuitive Navigation:** Offers a navigation bar or links for easy user access to different sections of the landing page.
+- **Intuitive Navigation:** Offers a navigation bar or links for easy user access to more information about the event and the guest speakers.
 - **Strong Call to Action:** Encourages visitors to register for the summit with a prominent and well-designed call-to-action button.
 - **Engaging Design:** Utilizes a visually appealing colour scheme, typography, and layout to create a lasting impression.

 **Technologies and Skills Utilized**

 - **HTML:** Serves as the foundation for structuring the landing page content, including headings, paragraphs, images, and forms.
-- **CSS:** Enables the application of styles to visually enhance the landing page, including layout, fonts, colours, and interactivity.
+- **CSS:** Enables the application of styles to visually enhance the landing page, including layout, fonts and colours.
 - **Git Version Control:** Ensures code management, tracking changes, and reverting to previous versions if needed.

 **Resources**